TongchengOpenSource/seatunnel/docs/en/connector-v2/sink/StarRocks.md

 ### custom_sql[String]

 When data_save_mode selects CUSTOM_PROCESSING, you should fill in the CUSTOM_SQL parameter.
 This parameter usually fills in a SQL that can be executed.
 SQL will be executed before synchronization tasks.

+### enable_2pc[boolean]

+Whether to enable two-phase commit transaction mode.
+When enabled, it will use StarRocks transaction stream load interface, providing the following features:

+- **Exactly-Once Semantics**: Guarantees no data duplication or loss through two-phase commit
+- **Transaction Management**: Supports transaction begin, prepare, commit, and rollback operations
+- **Performance Optimization**: Reduces import versions and improves import performance
+- **Fault Tolerance**: Supports transaction recovery after task restart

+**Important Notes**:
+- In transaction mode, each transaction has a unique label, duplicate labels will cause transaction failure
+- Transactions have a default timeout, after which they will be automatically rolled back
+- Current version only supports single database and single table transactions

 ## Data Type Mapping